danieljakots/chownmeblog/content/upgrading-openbsd-with-ansible.md

 Title: Upgrading OpenBSD with Ansible
 Date: 2018-10-19 08:30
 Category: Tech
-Summary: How to upgrade an OpenBSD machine with Ansible

 This article is best enjoyed with basic knowledge of [OpenBSD autoinstall](https://man.openbsd.org/autoinstall) and [Ansible](https://www.ansible.com/)